DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/tooltip.md

 ### Tooltip in Uncontrolled Mode

-In uncontrolled mode, add the `Tooltip` plugin to the chart to enable appears the tooltip on hover points.
+In uncontrolled mode, add the `Tooltip` plugin to the chart to enable tooltip showing for hovered points.

 .embedded-demo({ "path": "tooltip/uncontrolled", "showThemeSelector": true })

 ### Tooltip in Controlled Mode

-In controlled mode, specify in the `Tooltip` plugin's `targetItem` property and handle the `onTargetItemChange` event to control appears of the tooltip externally.
+In controlled mode, specify in the `Tooltip` plugin's `targetItem` property and handle the `onTargetItemChange` event to control tooltip showing externally.

 .embedded-demo({ "path": "tooltip/controlled", "showThemeSelector": true })